Projected jet sprayer

 Technical presentation

-Because the drops produced by pressurising the liquid are projected into the air and it is the kinetic energy they have stored up that enables them to reach their target, having overcome the resistance of the air.
+This is because the drops produced by pressurising the liquid are projected into the air and it is the kinetic energy they have stored up that enables them to reach their target, having overcome the resistance of the air.

 Experiment